-and acquire the ability to transfer theoretical knowledge into real-life situations.

-- Students will develop and further enhance their critical thinking and problem-solving skills in addition to analytical skills particularly in the fields of financing and investment decision making. - They will be able to apply and connect skills obtained in previous courses like M1.2, M3, M8, M10.1.

-Social/personal competencies:

-Through the interactive nature of the module elements, students will develop their respective terminology and refine their professional communication competencies.

-CG1: The course is taught in English.
-By completion of the course, students will be able to understand and articulate the most relevant terms used in practice and academia in the field of corporate finance, investment, and financing related decision problems as well as portfolio theory in English.
-CG4: Students will understand and apply methods of assessing and interpreting potential investments to draw conclusions for decision making.
-Theoretical concepts are discussed with a focus on understanding the impact of risk and uncertainty to financial decisions and related methods / approaches to address them in practical decision making.
-Students will assess and solve problems e.g. in the fields of portfolio risk management, equity and loan financing, capital structuring/ financial leverage, bond pricing.
+• Students will be able to identify the basic instruments of corporate fund- ing and to understand the underlying capital structure theory and prac- tice.
+They are enabled to critically discuss concepts applied in practice and acquire the ability to transfer theoretical knowledge into real-life situ- ations.
+Methodological competencies: • Students will develop and further enhance their critical thinking and prob- lem-solving skills in addition to analytical skills particularly in the fields of financing and investment decision making. • They will be able to apply and connect skills obtained in previous courses like M1.2, M3, M8, M10.1.
+Social/personal competencies: Through the interactive nature of the module elements, students will de- velop their respective terminology and refine their professional communi- cation competencies.
+Course-specific contributions to AoL competency goals (CG 1-6) CG1: The course is taught in English.
+By completion of the course, students will be able to understand and articulate the most relevant terms used in practice and academia in the field of corporate finance, investment, and fi- nancing related decision problems as well as portfolio theory in English.
+CG4: Students will understand and apply methods of assessing and inter- preting potential investments to draw conclusions for decision making.
+Theo- retical concepts are discussed with a focus on understanding the impact of risk and uncertainty to financial decisions and related methods / approaches to address them in practical decision making.
+Students will assess and solve problems e.g. in the fields of portfolio risk management, equity and debt fi- nancing, capital structuring/financial leverage, bond pricing.
 CG5: Students can interpret quantitative financial data such as cash flow forecasts, and use them e.g. for financial valuation, evaluate both forecasting approaches and the calculation processes and derive conclusions about the validity of the results.

-- Financial Management Basics (finance definitions, finance functions, financial goals, stakeholders, financial planning, financial default - Investment Decisions (types of Investments, theoretical foundations, methods of investment valuation/ capital budgeting under certainty NPV, IRR, Payback/amorti sation methods, methods of addressing uncertainty in invest ment decisions e.g. sensitivity analysis) - Cost of Capital and Risk (Measuring Risk, Portfolio theory, asset pricing models eg. CAPM, calculation of WACC) - Management of Corporate Capital (Capital Structure theory and practical considerations, overview on financing options, sources / instruments of equity e.g. IPO/SPO, VC/PE, sources, alternative approaches of dividend policy; instruments of debt financing e.g. bank loans, bonded loans, bonds, debt substitutes e.g. leasing, factoring, ABS) - Financial Risk Management (with a focus on currency risks) (currency quoting, risk exposure, types of hedging, currency derivatives, hedging with currency forwards, futures and options)
+Contents/ indicative syllabus validity of the results.
+1. Financial Management Basics (finance definitions, finance functions, financial goals, stakeholders, fi- nancial planning, financial default, types of financing) Investment Decisions (types of Investments, theoretical foundations, methods of investment valuation/capital budgeting under certainty - NPV, IRR, Payback/amortisation methods, methods, methods of addressing uncertainty in investment decisions e.g. sensitivity analysis) Cost of Capital and Risk (measuring risk, Portfolio theory, asset pricing models eg. CAPM, cost of debt, calculation of WACC) 4.
+Financing instrument and capital structure (External equity financing instruments e.g. IPO/SPO, BA/VC/PE, retained earnings, external debt financing instruments e.g. bank loans, bonds, debt substitutes, trade financing, internal financing instruments e.g. re- tained earnings, provisions, depreciations, use of leverage effect and in- troduction capital structure theory)